 How can they besmirch Trump?

-There's none there's that's not gonna slow down anything that's going on in the so-called investigation, this uh witch hunt that uh Donald Trump talks about.
+That's not going to slow down anything that's going on in the so-called investigation, this witch hunt that Donald Trump talks about.

 But talk about the conflicts of interest.

-All right, let me ask this as we now move forward here, and the president tweeting out earlier today that this does need to come to an end, and that this has you know, it's been distracting for the entire country.
+And the president tweeting out earlier today that this does need to come to an end and that this has, you know, it's been distracting for the entire country.

-Um, how does this come to an end at this point if you can't even you know Congress can't even do their official oversight here?
+How does this come to an end at this point if you can't even, you know, Congress can't even do their official oversight here?

-And how is it possible that we do know about lying to Pfizer court judges?
+And how is it possible that we do know about lying to FISA court judges?

 Nobody's been indicted.